Cabbage Rolls Recipe2013-04-25

 Transfer the cabbage rolls to a serving platter.
 Garnish with dill and serve with lots of sour cream.
 A simple salad and some fresh rye bread are all you need to turn this recipe into a real feast.

-It is one of the family of cruciferous vegetables like cauliflower and broccoli, which is on our list of 10 healthiest foods to eat.
+Cabbage recipes are very healthy for you.
+Cabbage is one of the family of cruciferous vegetables like cauliflower and broccoli, which is on our list of 10 healthiest foods to eat.

 I don’t remember ketchup being anywhere near my grandfather’s recipe, but I think it would give the dish a nice tang.